ahoymarcus/nextjs-myjs-tech-blog/articles/kanban-method-and-practices-2022-02-11.md

 ### Advantages of the Kanban Method

-1. Minimizes cycle time: through otimization of the operation 1.1.
+1. **Minimizes cycle time**: through otimization of the operation
+	1.1.
 Bottlenecks are identified immediatly and could be easly resolved in a collaborative manner.
+	1.2.
+Reduction in waste: not only for unprogressive tasks, but also for excessive catalogs or meetings, etc...
-2. Continous delivery:
+2. **Continous delivery**:
 	2.1.
-Short releases time
+Short releases time: there is no need to wait for speciall events, etc...
 	2.2.
 Continuous feedback from the customer
 	2.3.
-Limiting the burden of excessive requirements each cycle 2.4.
+Limiting the burden of excessive requirements each cycle
+	2.4.
 Improving quality through a balanced operation pace
-3. Apply visual metrics
+3. **Apply visual metrics**

+Pavel Ku in his article at [Medium.com](https://medium.com/hygger-io/14-reasons-to-choose-kanban-for-software-development-d3ddb420d273) also states as resons to use the Kanban method:

+1. **Panoramic View**: many important questions about the tasks can easily be seen on the board
+	1.1.
+"Who is currently workingh?"
+	1.2.
+"Who is left without work?"
+	1.3.
+"What tasks were reopened due to bugs?"
+	1.4.
+"What tasks have already been update today?"
+	1.5.
+"Which tasks have already exceeded their time span?"
+2. **The Order of Features Release**: the board also gives easy representation of the tasks prioirities:
+	2.1.
+Thus, task put higher at the flow have the higher priority.
+3. **Better Communication**: the visual system also allow to reduce the need of many events and assessments to catalogs for disclosuring the status of the process or from any task...
+4. **Cohesion**: a very good example from the Ku's article is about testing:
+	4.1.
+The cohesion on the flow of Kanban allow a developer to prepare their testing immediately after the product is done, save a length time span of meetings untill the assignment is given.
+	4.2.
+Readiness in delivering, without the need to fullfill fixed and rigid time spans.

 ### Applying Visual Metrics